-WTOUCH [options] file\spec [file\spec...]
+WTOUCH [options] file_spec [file_spec...]

 options is a list of valid options, each preceded by a slash ("/") or a dash ("-").
 Options may be specified in any order. file_spec is the file specification for the file to be touched.
 Any number of file specifications may be listed.
 The wild card characters "" and "?" may be used.
-The following ng is a description of the options available. С do not success on success file if the successfield file does not suict ι do not create an empty file if the specified file does not exist d <date></date> specify the date for the file time-stamp in "mm-dd-yy" format - d <date></date> specify the date for the file time-stamp in "mm-dd-yy" format d <date> f <file> i</file></date> specify the date for the file time-stamp in "mm-dd-yy" format use the time-stamp from the specified file d <date></date> specify the date for the file time-stamp in "mm-dd-yy" format use the time-stamp from the specified file increment time-stamp before touching the file d <date> f <file> i q</file></date> specify the date for the file time-stamp in "mm-dd-yy" format use the time-stamp from the specified file increment time-stamp before touching the file suppress informational messages display help screen
+The following is a description of the options available. с do not create an empty file if the specified file does not exist d <date></date> specify the date for the file time-stamp in "mm-dd-yy" format f <file></file> use the time-stamp from the specified file i increment time-stamp before touching the file q suppress informational messages r touch file even if it is marked read-only t <time></time> specify the time for the file time-stamp in "hh:mm:ss" format и use USA date/time format regardless of country ? display help screen